mtth-bfft/libiris/docs/06-design.md

 ---> *The sandboxed process must be aware of its sandboxing and cooperate to e.g. load a library.*

-On Linux, using `ptrace` or seccomp with `SECCOMP_RET_TRACE` to filter system calls would prevent anyone from attaching to the sandboxed process to debug it (only one debugger can be attached at a time), which would greatly impedes usability of the sandbox by developers.
+On Unixes, validating and filtering system call arguments can be done by using `ptrace`.
+On Linux, it can also be done using seccomp with `SECCOMP_RET_TRACE`.
+Both approaches would prevent anyone from attaching to the sandboxed process to debug it (only one debugger can be attached at a time), preventing developpers from debugging their own processes.

----> *Linux sandboxing must not rely on `ptrace` or `SECCOMP_RET_TRACE`*
+---> *Unix sandboxing must not rely on `ptrace` or `SECCOMP_RET_TRACE`*

 There are system calls on Unixes (e.g. `openat`) and Windows (e.g. `NtCreateFile`) which take as argument a file descriptor or handle, and a path relative to it.
 However, there is no built-in way to query the resulting absolute path, and manually tracking the path underlying each file descriptor in the broker process would open a large attack surface for race conditions, state desynchronisation, or collaboration between workers (e.g to move files and desynchronise their broker handle tables with reality).